Due Diligence

 Copied

-In this article you’ll learn exactly what you and your mortgage broker need to do during due diligence to get your lending sorted.
+Getting a “yes” from the bank is often the most time-consuming part of due diligence.
+So, in this article, you’ll learn exactly what you need to do during due diligence to get your lending sorted.

 When should I contact my mortgage broker?

-Mortgage broker Ella Dromgool, of Catalyst Financial, says she wants to see you as soon as you sign the contract, allowing her to get your application through as quickly as possible.
+Most mortgage brokers will want to see you as soon as you sign the contract.
+This means they can get your application into the bank as soon as possible.

 How do I know if I can afford a property if I have to sign a contract first?

-A pre-approval is when a bank gives an offer of finance, which is conditional on you finding a property.
+A pre-approval is when a bank gives an offer of finance, which is conditional on you finding a property, but this isn’t always an option.
+Sometimes banks get busy and stop providing pre-approvals, especially to new customers.

-In this instance it’s worth using calculators, like the one below, to get a sense of how much an investor can potentially borrow.
+In this instance, it’s worth using calculators to get a sense of how much an investor can borrow.
+You can also talk to a mortgage adviser to get a ballpark figure.

 These calculators are simple and work for first-time investors or those with three properties or less.

-If you have a larger or a more complex portfolio, or if you are a business owner, it would be worth having a more in-depth chat with a mortgage broker.
+But they might not be suitable for larger or more complex portfolios.
+In this situation, it would be worth having a more in-depth chat with a mortgage broker.

 Do I have to use a mortgage broker?